Visitor Safety

 • The cemetery is expansive: 639 acres.
 Walking distances and hills require moderate physical exertion.

-• An alternative to walking is the interpretive tour tram, which stops at John F. Kennedy’s gravesite, the Tomb of the Unknown Soldier and other notable sites.
+• As an alternative to walking, take the interpretive tour tram, which stops at President John F. Kennedy’s gravesite, the Tomb of the Unknown Soldier and other notable sites.
 Visitors with disabilities may ride the tram for free, with one companion.

-• Always watch your step while walking through the cemetery.
+• Wear sturdy, skid-free shoes and watch your step while walking through the cemetery.
 Grounds have uneven terrain and tripping hazards.
-Utilize handrails and limit distractions—stay off cell phones while walking!—to prevent slips, trips and falls.
+Use handrails and limit distractions — stay off cell phones while walking! — to prevent slips, trips and falls.

 • When conducting tours or walking on cemetery roads, please be mindful of vehicles, which may include machinery and construction equipment.
 Utilize sidewalks when available.
 In the absence of sidewalks, stay to the left or right side of the road to give way to traffic.